-- 3 green onion, finely chopped
+- 3 medium green onion finely chopped

-- Olive oil
+- 1 tablespoon olive oil

 - ½ cup low sodium chicken broth or water

-- 1 small lime, juiced
+- 1 small lime juiced

 - ¼ cup fresh chopped cilantro

-- 1-2 Tbsp light butter
+- 1-2 tablespoon butter or light butter

 - Remove the core from the cauliflower and separate the florets into smaller pieces.
 Place into the bowl of a food processor fitted with a steel chopping blade.
 Pulse in batches until it resembles rice.
 Remove to a bowl, and repeat pulsing any large pieces until all of the florets are used.